 This passion is still ‘core’ for Robyn, and is underpinned by her belief that ‘the body never lies’ – a belief honed through her own love of movement, and over 30 years of working at the body/mind interface in various professional incarnations- Physical Education Teacher, Outdoor Educator, Public Health Service Manager, Hellerwork Practitioner.
 Robyn is skilled at guiding individuals and teams to access their own deep wisdom, intuition, and truth.

 Her calling now is to use this skill in service of saving the planet, and advancing humanity.

 A former NZ and international football player, Malcolm brings boundless energy and enthusiasm to his craft.
 A meditator for many years, he also has a powerful talent for focus and stillness.
 Malcolm is a qualified yoga instructor, an experienced coach, and has a particular interest in working with men to help them find purpose and passion in their life, work and relationships.
-He has recently returned to NZ after many years living in Bali, and currently lives in Auckland with his wife Evelyn and daughter Maia.

 Dr. David McKenzie